FindTo/Start_ML_Boosting_Recommend/README.md

 Retrieving data from tables User, Posts and Feed, the list of top recommended posts per selected user can be obtained by http request.

 This service relies on a gradient boosting model (Catboost) to make recommendations.
+All features for post and user are being processed and merged with Feed_data to get vectors for learning with targets, designated is this user going to like post or not.
+Then gradient boosting model trains at 1M lines length dataset.
+During query user features are being taken for selected user and timestamp, then concatenated with posts features for predictions.
+Top of predicted like probabilities gives the recommended posts.

 ---